Attended End-to-end Architecture for Age Estimation from Facial Expression Videos: Experiments

 \subsection{Comparison to Other Methods}

 Next, the model is compared with existing methods for age estimation, that can be applied to sequential images (videos).
-According to the mechanism of the feature design, these baseline methods can be classified into four categories as listed in Table~\ref{table:inter_compare2}: \begin{itemize} \item \textbf{Spatio-temporal}: Hadid et al.~\cite{Hadid2011} propose to employ the spatio-temporal information for the age interval classification.
+According to the mechanism of the feature design, these baseline methods can be classified into four categories as listed in Table~\ref{table:inter_compare2}: \begin{itemize} \item \textbf{Spatio-temporal}: Hadid et al.~\cite{Hadid2011} propose to employ the spatio-temporal information for classifying age intervals.
 Particularly, they extract volume LBP (VLBP) features and feed them to a tree of four SVM classifiers.
 Another method using spatio-temporal information is proposed to extract the LBP histograms from Three Orthogonal Planes (LBP-TOP): XY (two spatial dimensions in a single image), XT (X dimension in the image and temporal space T) and YT~\cite{LBP-TOP}.
-Thus the information in temporal domain is also utilized together with information in spatial image domain.
+Thus the information in temporal domain is utilized together with information in spatial image domain.
 These two spatio-temporal methods are implemented for age estimation as baselines by Dibeklio{\u g}lu et al.~\cite{Hamdi2015}, from where we report the results. \item \textbf{Appearance + Dynamics}: Dibeklio{\u g}lu et al.~\cite{Hamdi2015} is the first study which leverages both the facial dynamics and appearance information for age estimation.
 They propose several handcrafted dynamics features specifically for facial expressions and combine them with appearance features to perform age estimation through a hierarchical architecture.
 They combine their dynamics features with four different kinds of appearance descriptors in their system.
 Among them we select two combinations with the best performance as our baselines: dynamics + IEF (Intensity-based encoded aging features~\cite{IEF}) and dynamics + LBP (local binary patterns)~\cite{Ojala_LBP}. \item \textbf{Dynamics}: We incorporate the baseline models using sole dynamics information.
-Following Dibeklio{\u g}lu et al.~\cite{Hamdi2015}, we compare the deformation-based features and the displacement dynamics features~\cite{DibekliogluICM2012}. \item \textbf{Appearance}: We also compare our method to appearance-based approaches that solely employs IEF and LBP features~\cite{Hamdi2015}, where age estimations from the first and the last frame of a smile onset (a neutral and an expressive face, respectively) are averaged for the final prediction.
+Following Dibeklio{\u g}lu et al.~\cite{Hamdi2015}, we compare the deformation-based features and the displacement dynamics features~\cite{DibekliogluICM2012}. \item \textbf{Appearance}: We also compare our method to appearance-based approaches that solely employ IEF and LBP features~\cite{Hamdi2015}, where (1) the neutral version estimates the age on the first frame of a smile onset (neutral face); (2) the fusion version averages age estimations from the first and the last frame of a smile onset (a neutral and an expressive face, respectively) for the final prediction.
 Furthermore, we evaluate a modified version of our method that uses only convolutional appearance module. \end{itemize}